Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Known Bugs

-Issue with audio repeating/playing at the same time as other audio clip when button is clicked.
+Issue with audio repeating/playing at the same time as other audio clip when button is clicked in initial script - fixed with latest version.

 [Contents](#contents)